siv2r/nhcarrigan/README.md

 <hr />
 <h2 align="center">Projects</h2>
 <p align="center">
 All my projects are available here on GitHub.
 You can view my top projects/contributions pinned below this introduction, or you can browse my repositories to see what I have built.
 Everything I build is open-source, and you are free to fork the repository and play around with the code.
 If you ever discover a bug or want to request a feature, feel free to submit issues or pull requests — they are always welcome!
-Please review our <a href="" target="_blank" rel="noopener noreferrer">contributing guidelines</a> and <a href="" target="_blank" rel="noopener noreferrer">Code of Conduct</a> first — and see the project's versions for information specific to that project!
+Please review our <a href="https://github.com/nhcarrigan/nhcarrigan/blob/main/CONTRIBUTING.md" target="_blank" rel="noopener noreferrer">contributing guidelines</a> and <a href="https://github.com/nhcarrigan/nhcarrigan/blob/main/CODE_OF_CONDUCT.md" target="_blank" rel="noopener noreferrer">Code of Conduct</a> first — and see the project's versions for information specific to that project!
 </p>
 <hr />
 <h2 align="center">Social Media</h2>